TylrPopcorn/Projects-List/README.md

 # Projects-List
-A list of all projects / links that I have contributed to and would like to share
+A list of all projects / links that I have created/contributed to and would like to share

 | Project Name                   | GitHub Repository                                           | Description                 | Technologies                 |